 Contribution Details SEP plan participants who continue to work after their 72nd birthday continue to receive the employer's contribution, although they are also required to apply for RMD from the IRA.
 Employers must contribute to the SEP-IRA before the filing deadline, including extensions.
 The Simplified Employee Pension Account (SEP) is an IRA for small business owners with one or more employees or anyone with independent incomes (people who are self-employed).
 A simplified employee pension account (SEP) is an IRA for small business owners with one or more employees or anyone with independent incomes (people who are self-employed).

+Furthermore, those looking to diversify their retirement portfolio may consider investing in an IRA in Gold.
 In general, a qualified charitable distribution is a taxable distribution of an IRA (other than an ongoing SEP or SIMPLE IRA) owned by a person aged 70 and a half or older and that is paid directly from the IRA to a qualified charity.
 Your total contributions to your IRA and your spouse's IRA cannot exceed your combined taxable income or the annual IRA contribution limit multiplied by two, whichever is less.
 SEP IRAs are affordable, easy to set up, easy to maintain, and don't require an annual IRS filing like 401 (k) accounts.
 The SEP IRA does not allow you to make contributions to catch up at age 50, as is the case with other IRAs, because the contributions are made by the employer to the SEP, not by the employee.

 Required minimum distribution, Roth IRA, tax planning, RMD, IRS, IRA, 401 (k), inherited IRA, Mailbag, Ed Slott, IRA contribution, retirement planning, conversion to a Roth IRA, IRA renewal, qualified charitable distribution, IRA beneficiary, IRA distribution, marvin Rotenberg, QCD, 60-day IRA renewal.
 Unlike the traditional IRA or the Roth IRA for individuals (which have a specific contribution deadline, usually April 1), SEPs are different.
 You must calculate the required withdrawals separately for each traditional account, but then you can deduct the full amount from any of your traditional IRAs or from your SEP, or from any combination of those accounts.
 A requalification allows you to treat a regular contribution made to a Roth IRA or a traditional IRA as if it had been made to another type of IRA.